MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 Using the python version
 ------------------------

+The python version should work on all operating systems (Windows, Linux, Mac).
+It has only been thoroughly tested on Windows 10 and Ubuntu Linux.

 To install the python version here is a step by step recommended guide to setting things up.
 In case you are coming to this new to python or new to programming we provide the steps in a lot of detail.
 If you are comfortable in python skip through!